herbberg/ugt/README.md

 # ugt
-clone of CERN gitlab ugt firmware
+Clone of CERN gitlab ugt firmware.

-Added Vivado simulation of GTL-FDL-wrapper into this branch
+Added Vivado simulation of GTL-FDL-wrapper into this branch.